 The first Endbringer to appear, on December 13th, 1992; has been variously called "Hadhayosh" and "Prathama" by different characters at different times.
 A forty-five-foot-tall, heavily-muscled, heavily-armored bipedal one-eyed creature with the ability to manipulate energy of all kinds (e.g. electrical, thermal, kinetic) while bypassing the Manton effect* .
 Between attacks, it lies deep in the earth.

 Classification: Blaster, Shaker

 - Anti-Magic: Behemoth's core appears to shut off parahuman powers.

-- Convection Schmonvection: Averted, anyone who isn't 100% invulnerable that gets within a 30 foot radius of the Behemoth will be roasted alive from the inside.
+- Convection Schmonvection: Averted.
+Anyone who isn't 100% invulnerable that gets within a 30-foot radius of Behemoth will be roasted alive from the inside.

 - Hero Killer: Has killed more of them than anything else, leading it to actually be called "The Herokiller" in-universe.
-It proves it during The New Delhi attack by killing Ligeia, Rime, and Regent.
+Proves it during the New Delhi attack by killing Ligeia, Rime, and Regent.
 He also killed Phir Sē offscreen.

-- Implacable Man: Dear lord.
-He is incinerated by Phir Se's "time bomb" in Crushed 24.4, leaving him "A skeleton covered in a veneer of meat."
+- Implacable Man: He is incinerated by Phir Sē's "time bomb" in Crushed 24.4, leaving him "A skeleton covered in a veneer of meat."
 He's still moving afterwards, and as his flesh visibly regenerates, he's undeterred from his target.